Skip to main content

 Frequentist analysis: clear decision support

-Frequentist analysis is useful when you need a strict rule for go or no-go decisions.
+Frequentist analysis is useful when you need structured evidence for go or no-go decisions.
 In Analytics v2, this view is represented mainly by p-value and confidence interval.

 How to read p-value